-It’s no secret that store-bought laundry detergent is not the healthiest of products.
+It’s no secret that store-bought laundry detergent contains ingredients that aren’t great for the environment and our bodies.
 From sulfates to dioxanes to fragrances, conventional laundry detergents are sudsing up a toxic soup in your washing machine.

-I’ve tried for years to find a natural laundry detergent that I liked, to no avail.
-Then I tried several recipes for homemade laundry detergent.
-When I returned to work, I found making my own laundry detergent to be too time consuming.
-I needed a natural laundry detergent solution that was fast, easy to use and uncomplicated.
-I wanted to avoid having to mix up the ingredients myself and I didn’t want to have special instructions for my 12 and 10 year old sons, who do their own laundry.
+I needed a natural laundry detergent solution that was fast, easy to use, and uncomplicated.
+I wanted to avoid having to mix up or “cook” the ingredients myself and I didn’t want to have special instructions for my then 12-year-old, 10-year-old old, and 8-year-old homeschooled sons, who did their own laundry.

-I searched for a solution to my homemade laundry detergent problem and found these:
+When I searched for a solution to my homemade laundry detergent problem, I found these:

 What are these crazy-looking things, you ask?
 These are soap berries, or soap nuts as they are also called.
 They are the simplest form of natural laundry detergent that you’ll find.